dachcom-digital/pimcore-news/README.md

 # Pimcore News
 Pimcore News Plugin.
-It's also possible to generate custom types like Press, Blog...
+It's also possible to generate [custom entry types](docs/20_EntryTypes.md) like Press, Blog...

 ## Requirements
 * Pimcore 5.
 Only with Build 108 or greater.